-Iterator Design Pattern is one of the patterns that use in collections to traversal the objects(Looping).
-Iterator Design Pattern provides the way to access and traversal item sequentially without exposing their underlying representation.
+Iterator Design Pattern is one of the patterns that are used in collections to traversal the objects(Looping).
+Iterator Design Pattern provides a way to access and traverse items sequentially without exposing their underlying representation.

-Every programming language has data structures to keep store groups of objects.
-The main Objective of the Iterator Design Pattern is to access the collection of objects without exposing the internal structure.
+Every programming language has data structures to store groups of objects.
+The main objective of the Iterator Design Pattern is to access the collection of objects without exposing the internal structure.

 Consider there is a collection of objects in a structure(Ex: In Java Collections) and clients want to iterate or traverse between the objects.
 In those situations, the ideal way is to use an iterator to find the object or loop the whole collection.